Viber accounts security and encryption

 7. The lock icon in your call will turn green to confirm successful authentication

-Look for the encrypted group chat sign in the chat info screen.
+Group chats are end-to-end encrypted.
+Look out for the encrypted group chat sign in the chat info screen.

-If this sign is missing in the chat info screen you may need to check that everyone in your group is running a recent version of Viber.
+If this sign is missing in the chat info screen you may need to check that everyone in your group is using a recent version of Viber.

 BACK TO TOP